Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 * Script fly around camera
 * Loader splash screen to hide async loading from user
 * Rective UI changes, probably?
 This is more of a clean code feature.
+* PersistentData script should be able to create folders
+* DragInput script should support gamepads
+* Fix lighting issue when using EMULATE_ASSET_BUNDLES_IN_EDIT_MODE